11 Editing MPE

 To enable Live to receive per-note expression from an MPE-capable MIDI controller, first enable MPE Mode in the Link/Tempo/MIDI Preferences for that controller.

 Note that when selecting a MIDI controller that has MPE enabled as an input device on a track, the channel input routing is fixed to “All Channels’’ and no individual channels can be selected.

 For more information about working with MIDI controllers, please refer to MIDI and Key Remote Control (see ‘MIDI and Key Remote Control’).
 Once your controller is set up, you can use it to record new MIDI clips (see ‘Recording New Clips’) containing MPE data.

 The Clip View’s Note Expression tab allows viewing and editing five dimensions of MPE for each note in a clip: Pitch (per-note pitch bend), Slide (per-note Y-Axis), Pressure (Poly Aftertouch/MPE Pressure), Velocity and Release Velocity (Note-Off Velocity).
 This makes it possible to refine the expression of recorded material, or to automate polyphonic sound variations for MPE-capable instruments.

-Note that you can view and edit MPE data for notes in all MIDI clips, regardless of whether those clips were created using an MPE-capable device or using other methods (see 10.1).
+Note that you can view and edit MPE data for notes in all MIDI clips, regardless of whether those clips were created using an MPE-capable device or using other methods (see ‘Creating an Empty MIDI Clip’).
 We will look at viewing and editing MPE data in the following sections.

 11.1 Viewing MPE Data